stonepros/stone/doc/stoneadm/compatibility.rst

 - RGW

-Cephadm support for the following features is still under development and may see breaking changes in future releases:
+Stoneadm support for the following features is still under development and may see breaking changes in future releases:

 - Ingress
-- Cephadm exporter daemon
+- Stoneadm exporter daemon
 - cephfs-mirror

 In case you encounter issues, see also :ref:`cephadm-pause`.